chen0040/keras-chatbot-web-api/README.md

 sudo pip install -r requirements.txt
 ```

-The chat bot models are chained using cornell-dialogs and [gunthercox-corpus](https://github.com/gunthercox/chatterbot-corpus) data set and are available in the
+The chat bot models are train using cornell-dialogs and [gunthercox-corpus](https://github.com/gunthercox/chatterbot-corpus) data set and are available in the
-chat bot_train/models directory.
+"chatbot_train/models" directory.
 During runtime, the flask app will load these trained models to perform the
 chat-reply

 ## Training (Optional)